-I've been meditating on and off for the past 15 years with varying degrees of what I judged at the time as good or bad meditations.
-However, I seriously started a regular practice about 5 years ago when I first moved to Copenhagen and went to their meditation centre, where a beautiful Irish Buddhist teacher with a wicked sense of humour, had a way of making meditation relatable.
+I've been meditating on and off for the past 15 years with varying degrees of what I judged at the beginning as good or bad meditations.
+Then I met a beautiful Irish Buddhist teacher with a wicked sense of humour, that had a way of making meditation relatable.
 His humility and ability to find the fun in life’s difficult moments resonated with me.

 He set me on a path that pretty much changed me forever, studying further to learn mindfulness mediation, Vedic meditation, and also to certify as a teacher myself.